gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 # DTLS Identification

-In this section the extension described in this document will be specified.
+This section identifies how the extension described in this document is identified in the Crypto Chunk and its negotiation
+{{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.

 ## New protection Engines {protection-engines}